 These funding rounds might be needed if a company is looking for more time before going public or is not ready for an exit strategy.
 These rounds can also occur if a company is in a ‘down round’ (when investors purchase stock or shares in a company at a lower valuation than the earlier funding round).

 Now that we’ve got a solid grasp on the different types of funds, it’s time to tackle another important aspect – timing.
 Timing is crucial when seeking investments for several reasons:

 Different investors for mobile app startups specialize in different stages of a company’s life.
 Angel investors and seed funds often invest at the idea or early prototype stage, while venture capital firms usually come in at the Series A or B stage when there’s more evidence of growth and success.

 It’s important to understand market trends and the investment climate.
+Here is when startup consulting services can guide you with market research and knowing about the pain points of your competitors.
 It might be more challenging to raise funds during a down economy as investors become more risk-averse.
 Conversely, investors may be more open to investment opportunities during times when the economy is booming.

 If the company is growing rapidly and showing strong KPIs, it may be an excellent time to seek further investment.
 Strong performance can lead to higher valuations, which helps attract investors’ interest.

 The cash runway is how long a company will last with its current funding level before it needs to seek additional capital or become profitable.
 If a company sees that it will run out of cash within a year, it’s a good time to start seeking additional funding.